 - Your standard rate

 In general, we’ll consider timely first-person pieces and personal essays, experiments and trials, and interviews and profiles.
-We’ll also consider reported, conversation-making feature ideas about fashion and beauty, lifestyle (incorporating health and wellness, sex and relationships, tech and social media trends, and astrology), and entertainment (incorporating film, TV/streaming services, music, celebrity, and books).
+We’ll also consider reported, conversation-making feature ideas about fashion and beauty, lifestyle (incorporating health and wellness, sex and relationships, tech and social media trends, and astrology), and entertainment/culture (incorporating film, TV/streaming services, music, celebrity, and books).
 We do not accept evergreen listicles, market or trend roundups, how-to pieces, watch lists, or news stories pegged to studies or viral trends.

 Here are a few recent stories we commissioned to freelancers: